 Step 2.
 Disable Root SSH Access.

-To disable that, open SSH configuration file using the commands below:
+To disable that, open the SSH configuration file using the commands below:

 Save the file and restart the SSH server by running the commands below:

-Congratulation’s!
-You have successfully disable root SSH access.
-Thanks for using this tutorial for disable root SSH access on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official SSH web site.
+Congratulations!
+You have successfully disabled root SSH access.
+Thanks for using this tutorial to disable root SSH access on CentOS 7 system.
+For additional help or useful information, we recommend you check the official SSH website.